void-type/VoidCore/README.md

 ## Developers

-To begin, you will need to install some global tools.
-To do this easily, just run the following:
+To begin, you will need the [.Net Core SDK](https://dotnet.microsoft.com/) installed.

+You will also need some global tools.
+To install them easily, just run the following:

 ```powershell
 cd build/